yaswanth-koppanathi-ai/AMS/README.md

 ## 🐛 Troubleshooting

-**Issue**: Camera not working
+### **Issue**: Camera not working / "Failed to capture image"

+**Solutions:**
+- The system automatically retries (3 attempts), so wait a moment
-- Ensure your camera is not being used by another application
+- Ensure your camera is not being used by another application (close other apps using camera)
-- Check browser permissions for camera access
+- Check browser permissions for camera access (allow camera access when prompted)
+- The system auto-detects cameras - if you have multiple cameras, it tries indices 0, 1, 2 automatically
-- Try refreshing the page
+- Try refreshing the page and allowing camera access again
+- On Windows, ensure no other application has exclusive camera access
+- Check Windows Camera privacy settings: Settings → Privacy → Camera → Allow apps to access your camera

-**Issue**: Face not recognized
+### **Issue**: Face not recognized

+**Solutions:**
-- Ensure good lighting
+- Ensure good lighting conditions
-- Make sure the face is clearly visible
+- Make sure the face is clearly visible and front-facing
 - Try registering again with better lighting/angle
+- Ensure only one face is in the frame
+- The system uses a tolerance of 0.6 - very different angles or lighting may affect recognition

-**Issue**: Installation errors
+### **Issue**: Installation errors / face-recognition module

+**Solutions:**
-- Make sure you have Python 3.8+
+- Make sure you have Python 3.8+ (Python 3.13 may have compatibility issues with pre-built wheels)
-- Try upgrading pip: `pip install --upgrade pip`
+- Try upgrading pip: `pip install --upgrade pip setuptools wheel`
+- **For Windows - Installing face-recognition:**
+  1. Install CMake from [cmake.org](https://cmake.org/download/) - **IMPORTANT**: Check "Add CMake to system PATH" during installation
+  2. Install Visual Studio Build Tools from [Visual Studio](https://visualstudio.microsoft.com/visual-cpp-build-tools/) - Select "Desktop development with C++" workload
+  3. **Restart your terminal/IDE** after installing both
+  4. Verify CMake: `cmake --version` (should show version)
+  5. Then install: `pip install face-recognition`
+- **Note**: The app works without face-recognition installed, but face recognition features will be disabled

+### **Issue**: "No module named 'face_recognition'"

+**Solutions:**
+- This is expected if face-recognition is not installed
+- The app will still run, but face recognition features will show error messages
+- Follow the installation steps above to install face-recognition
-- For Windows, you may need Visual C++ Build Tools for face-recognition
+- See the "Installation" section for detailed CMake and Visual Studio Build Tools requirements

+### **Issue**: Camera index errors

+**Solutions:**
+- The system now auto-detects cameras automatically
+- If you have multiple cameras, it tries indices 0, 1, 2 in order
+- No manual configuration needed

 ## 📝 License